whutddk/YJ432-PL-PS/PS_repository/demo/demo_mcu_blinky/readme.md

 - GDB debugging

 ### What's the use
 - When sw1 is pressed, led1 is on.
-- When sw1 is pressed, led1 is on.
 - When sw2 is pressed, led2 is on.
 - Press s3 and the buzzer will sound.